441 Sutton Rd, Majura ACT 2609

 All students must:

-- A registered, roadworthy vehicle and registered, roadworthy trailer.
+• Please bring your registered, roadworthy vehicle and a registered, roadworthy trailer.

 Any cancellations made less than 7 days prior to this course commencing will not be eligible for a refund.
 Failure to attend training on the day will also not result in a refund.